Houfeng/keymaster/README.markdown

 ## Scopes

-If you want to reuse the same shortcut for seperate areas in your single page app, Keymaster supports switching between scopes.
+If you want to reuse the same shortcut for seperate areas in your single page app, shortcut-key supports switching between scopes.
 Use the `key.setScope` method to set scope.

 ```javascript
 // define shortcuts with a scope